UtkarshDeoli/Zerodha/README.md

 # Zerodha Clone
-This is a Simple Zerodha clone will build it more
+This is a Simple Zerodha clone,Will build this more 01/12/23
+-- Learned and implemented HTML tags
+-- CSS basics
+-- Flex